The following steps will ensure the proper authorization of your volunteer placement.

 Getting the Process Started

-Community members, students, and current employees can all apply to be volunteers.
+Community members and current employees can all apply to be volunteers.
 Please ensure that your applicant volunteer has completed all required documents to get the process started can be found in the Policies and Procedures section below.
 All interested volunteers will must complete the online application form, the policy verification, and complete the emergency contact form listed on the Required Forms page.
-All volunteers except current employees must complete a background check.
+All volunteers except current employees and current students must complete a background check.
 You must ensure that all volunteers who are asked to operate state owned motor vehicles complete the VAN Familiarization program.

 Before a volunteer can have a background check performed, the Job Description and application must be submitted to the Office of Human Resources.
 Supervisor should ensure that volunteers have a clear understanding of their responsibilities, limitations, and an agreed upon work schedule.
 Departments should carefully consider the types of duties appropriate for a volunteer to perform.
 Generally, duties which are carried out by a University employee are appropriate for volunteers as long as they are qualified to perform the duties and receive the same support and training any other paid employee would receive to complete the task.

 Under the Fair Labor Standards Act (FLSA), a current university employee may not volunteer for the same type of services or duties performed in the paid position.
 Appropriate volunteer services must be given freely without pressure from the University.
 Please contact the OHR with questions about current employee volunteer service.

 If you are assigning duties that require a volunteer to access the university’s electronic resources, please complete the Request for Access Form.

 Policies and Procedures

 Volunteers are required to complete a Volunteer Personnel File, and to follow the policies and procedures outlined below.
 The policies should be read and verified by signing the Volunteer Policy Verification Statement.
 This form should be printed, signed, and returned to the Office of Human Resources.